| |

 • shredded coconut.
 Adds a hint of tropical flavor and subtle chewiness.
 Use unsweetened or sweetened depending on your preference.

-How to Make Energy Bites:
+How to Make No Bake Protein Balls:

 1. In a large mixing bowl, combine the quick oats, creamy peanut butter, mini chocolate chips, honey, shredded coconut, and ground flaxseed.